Global evidence for a consistent spatial footprint of intra-urban centers: Methods

 \subsection{Contour Methods to Identify Local Activity Centers}

 We identified intra-urban activity centers using a modified Localized Contour Tree method \cite{chen2017new}.
-In this framework, nighttime light intensity is conceptualized as a continuous surface of aggregated human activity, with local maxima representing candidate centers.
-Because contour extraction requires spatially smoothed input data, we followed established practice and applied a Gaussian filter (3 × 3 pixels, $\sigma$= 5) to the nighttime light imagery to enhance spatial continuity and eliminate ill-formed contours \cite{chen2017new}.
+In this framework, nighttime light intensity is conceptualized as a continuous surface of aggregated urban activity, with local maxima representing candidate centers.
+Because contour extraction requires spatially smoothed input data, we followed established practice and applied a Gaussian filter (3 $\times$ 3 pixels, $\sigma$= 5) to the nighttime light imagery to enhance spatial continuity and eliminate ill-formed contours \cite{chen2017new}.
 Contours were extracted at 1 $\text{nW}\cdot\text{cm}^{-2}\cdot\text{sr}^{-1}$ intervals within each GHSL-defined urban boundary.
 Higher-intensity contours enclose progressively smaller areas, analogous to elevation contours in topographic analysis.

-To distinguish meaningful centers from minor intensity variations, we introduced a minimum contour area threshold---the main tuning parameter of the approach---which defines the smallest spatial extent considered representative of a localized activity concentration.
-As illustrated in Fig. 1b, a contour is considered a valid peak contour if it satisfies two conditions: (i) it does not contain any smaller contour that also meets the area criterion (i.e., no nested qualified contour exists within it), and (ii) its NTL value is higher than that of surrounding contours, ensuring it represents a local maximum rather than a saddle or valley.
+To distinguish meaningful centers, we introduced a minimum contour area threshold---the main tuning parameter of the approach---which defines the smallest spatial extent considered representative of a localized activity concentration.
+As illustrated in Fig. 1a, a contour is considered a valid peak contour (seed contour) if it satisfies two conditions: (i) it does not contain any smaller contour that also meets the area criterion (i.e., no nested qualified contour exists within it), and (ii) its light value is higher than that of surrounding contours, ensuring it represents a local maximum rather than a saddle or valley.
 For each retained contour, the brightest pixel is selected as the representative center location.

-To assess robustness to parameter choice, we repeated the detection process using eight minimum area thresholds ranging from 1 to 8 km$^2$ (in 1 km$^2$ increments), covering typical spatial scales of intra-urban centers.
-A candidate center was retained if it was identified in at least four of the eight runs (majority voting).
-The vote count also serves as a confidence measure: more than two-thirds of the retained centers were consistently identified under all parameter settings (Supplementary Fig. S3).
+Robustness checks of the main findings across different parameters are shown in the Supplementary Figs. 9, 11, and 12.